Edunao/moodle-block_ludic_motivators/README.md

 The motivator should only be displayed if the current exercise has already been attempted once previously.
 The previous attempt times should be listed beneath the timer.
 ### NOTE:
 The graphic design suggests drawing a histogram of previous attempt times but for an initial implementation it will be ok to simply show the best time so far as a single line of text beneath the timer

+# Configuration
+Configuration currently via JSON file only